 3 Solutions for Database Drift

-This all too familiar scenario is often because the target schema of the production database has drifted from what it was supposed to be.
 Database drift happens because hotfixes and patches are often applied to staging and production systems in panicked efforts to rapidly restore functionality or address critical system flaws.
 Often, these late-night, last-minute changes are not properly documented.
-Nor are these changes applied to lower environments and are often at the heart of show-stopping surprises during later production deployments.
+Nor are these changes applied to lower environments.
+They are often at the heart of show-stopping surprises during later production deployments.
 In the worst case, database drift can result in data loss.
 In the best case, it is a delay and time lost reworking a failed execution.

 So, how does one get rid of or mitigate database drift?
 It’s the timeless, basic recipe of organizational change, process change, and proper tooling.

 1. Create transparent organizational structures

 Organizationally, teams need to be more transparent and cooperative as changes flow from development to production.
 Database administrators (DBAs) might sit on a separate team and act as a shared service to different application teams that all rely on the same database.
 But you can’t just fire off help tickets and expect that everything will turn out okay.
 Instead, you have to create open, transparent communication between development and operational teams.
 You have to build a shared sense of responsibility for database change deployments in all environments – production or otherwise.

 2. Address “quick fix” processes